ElwinHuaman/elwin/content/research/theses.md

 ---
-title: 'My Story'
+title: 'Open Theses'
-summary: A short auto biography of Elwin Huaman from his early age to this date.
+summary: I offer the supervision of theses at all times of the year.
 # Files in this folder represent a Widget Page
 type: widget_page
 tags:
   - Elwin Huaman
-  - Elwin Luis Huaman Quispe
-  - Quechua people
+  - Theses
-image:
-  caption: 'Elwin Huaman - Story'
 ---
 {{% callout note %}}
 <!-- See [All publications](./publication/).  -->